panesar1810/airport-management-system/README.md

 # Airport Management System
-WPF application developed with C# and .NET core.
+Desktop application developed with C# and .NET core.
 - used model view controller pattern for best code management.
 - used WPF for views